 \section{Mock observations}

-In order to verify the accuracy and precision of the theoretical models, we introduce in this section two sets of simulation catalogues that are similar to the observation data.
-In particular, one set of them from WebSky simulation is used to investigate the robustness of our joint analysis methodology.
+In order to verify the accuracy and precision of the theoretical models, we introduce in this section two sets of simulation catalogs that are similar to the observation data.
+In particular, one set of them, from the WebSky simulation, is used to investigate the robustness of our joint analysis methodology.